richy-rich16/web_application-for-describing-uploaded-image/README.md

-# web_application
+# web_application for Describing the uploaded image
-this web application is developed for describing the uploaded images by using the flask tool
+The Flask-Based Image Content Description WebApp described in this paper offers an accessible and efficient solution for describing image content using CLIP.
+By integrating state-of-the-art deep learning capabilities into a user-friendly interface, ICDWA empowers users to enhance accessibility, content management, and understanding in a visually driven digital world.